khoirulmuzakka/Minion/README.md

 If you use **Minion** or **MinionPy** in your research or projects, please cite the following publication:

 > Muzakka, K. F., Möller, S., & Finsterbusch, M. (2025).
-> *Minion: A high-performance derivative-free optimization library designed for solving complex optimization problems.*.
+> *Minion: A high-performance derivative-free optimization library designed for solving complex optimization problems.*
 > Zenodo. [https://doi.org/10.5281/zenodo.14794240](https://doi.org/10.5281/zenodo.14794240)